 The coconut sugar from the Philippines is considered to be of a high quality by European buyers.
 Filipino coconut sugar suppliers are capable of supplying larger qualities of coconut sugar.
 There are several established suppliers of coconut sugar in the Philippines which are seen as reliable business partners by European buyers.

-Therefore, it could become easier for Filipino coconut sugar exporters to export to the European market.
-However, the Philippines’s coconut sugar industry faces key challenges.
-These include the adulteration of coconut sugar, an ageing and unproductive tree population, as well as frequent typhoons, droughts and cocolisap infestations, which severely threaten coconut trees.
-Other challenges the Philippines faces include inadequate and outdated infrastructure, as well as corruption.
+Some of the main challenges that the Philippines’s coconut sugar industry faces are adulteration of coconut sugar, an ageing and unproductive tree population, as well as frequent typhoons, droughts and cocolisap infestations, which severely threaten coconut trees.

-India is another country producing coconut sugar.
+India is another leading producer of coconut sugar.
 One of India’s key strengths is that its government supports the coconut industry.
 For example, India’s Coconut Development Board has several schemes to develop India’s coconut industry.
 These schemes include providing farmers with subsidies and helping them acquire internationally recognised certifications.

 Europeans buyers generally perceive India favourably, with Indian companies doing well in Europe.
 It is easy to communicate with Indian suppliers.
 Quality issues can sometimes be a problem for European buyers when it comes to coconut sugar.